hacspec/hax/book/src/tutorial/panic-freedom.md

 ```

 With this precondition, F* is able to prove panic freedom.
 From now
-on, it is the responsability of the clients of `square` to respect the
+on, it is the responsibility of the clients of `square` to respect the
 contact.
 The next step is thus be to verify, through hax extraction,
 that `square` is used correctly at every call site.

 ## Common panicking situations
-Mutipication is not the only panicking function provided by the Rust
+Multiplication is not the only panicking function provided by the Rust
 library: most of the other integer arithmetic operation have such
 informal assumptions.